CHAPTER Eng

 New. #13942, eff 6-25-24

-New Hampshire by reciprocity may apply for a temporary permit for a specific
+reciprocity may apply for a temporary permit for a specific project in this

-Applicants for temporary permits shall provide, or cause to be provided,
+temporary permits shall provide, or cause to be provided, the following forms:

 (1) The “Universal Application for Initial